pandas-dev/pandas/doc/source/contributing.rst

 `Appveyor <https://www.appveyor.com/docs/>`__ , and `CircleCI <https://circleci.com/>`__.

 A pull-request will be considered for merging when you have an all 'green' build.
-If any tests are failing, then you will get a red 'X', where you can click thru to see the individual failed tests.
+If any tests are failing, then you will get a red 'X', where you can click through to see the individual failed tests.
 This is an example of a green build.

 .. image:: _static/ci.png

 .. note::

-   Each time you push to *your* fork, a *new* run of the tests will trigger on the CI.
+   Each time you push to *your* fork, a *new* run of the tests will be triggered on the CI.
 Appveyor will auto-cancel any non-currently-running tests for that same pull-request.
 You can enable the auto-cancel feature for `Travis-CI here <https://docs.travis-ci.com/user/customizing-the-build/#Building-only-the-latest-commit>`__ and for `CircleCI here <https://circleci.com/changelog-legacy/#option-to-auto-cancel-redundant-builds>`__.